t9md/atom-vim-mode-plus-move-selected-text/README.md

 Move selected text like object.
 Works only in visual mode.
 Support all submode(linewise, characterwise, blockwise).
-You can switch `overwrite` mode via `vim-mode-plus-user:toggle-move-method` command.
+You can switch `overwrite` mode via `vim-mode-plus-user:toggle-overwrite` command.

 This package is feature migration from my [vim-textmanip](https://github.com/t9md/vim-textmanip) plugin for pure Vim.